Robbing Peter to Pay Paul Table Runner

 - Finished Size: 19 1/4" x 45 1/2"

 - All seam allowances are 1/4" unless noted.

 - * = Adhere fusible adhesive to back of fabric before die-cutting the shapes.

-- Sew the 1" x 29 1/2" pieces of yellow to the long sides of the center.
+- Sew the 1" x 29 1/2" yellow Strips to the long sides of the center.
 Press.

-- Take a block center (of one color) and a 1/2 football shaped (of the second color).
+- Take a Block Center (of one color) and a 1/2 Football Shape (of the second color).
 With right sides together, line up the inside curve of one piece with the outside curve of the other.
 Match the center notch, pin.
 Match the two outside edges and pin.
 You might want to place some extra pins along the rest of the curve to make it easier to ease the pieces together.
 Carefully sew the seam together making sure the pieces remain aligned along the outside edge.
 Press the seam towards the piece with the outside curve.
 Repeat 3 more times around the center to complete the block.